vquclinh/PulseLens/README.md

 ---

-## The problem with current market intelligence
+## The Market Intelligence Gap

-Financial analysts spend most of their time locating, reading, and cross-checking sources before they can form a signal.
+Financial analysts spend most of their time locating, reading, and cross-checking sources before they can form a coherent signal.
 Existing tools either surface raw headlines (high noise) or output black-box scores with no traceable evidence chain — leaving analysts unable to audit or challenge the output.

 PulseLens approaches this differently: